-Reading Assistant automatically saves student recordings to create a “reading portfolio” that tracks growth through the school year.
+Reading Assistant Plus (RA+) automatically saves student recordings to create a “reading portfolio” that tracks growth through the school year.
 You can email recordings to parents to show their child’s work!

 Get automatic word count per minute (WCPM), reading and comprehension scores for all your students in this classroom results report.

 These student reports act as running records, showing you which words each student struggled on, their WCPM, and other valuable info.

 Learn your students’ reading comprehension strengths/weaknesses with these comprehension reports: do students need help with literal recall or inference?
 Comparing and contrasting?

 See how well they’re progressing as a group, and who needs help in these school level reports.